-In addition to attending all EEL 4914C classes, photonics students must meet weekly as a group with Dr. Hagan in the discussion section on Wednesday mornings.
+In addition to attending all EEL 4914C classes, photonics students must meet weekly as a group with Dr. Hagan.
+The schedule for these meetings will be set up in the first week of the semester.

-The instructors for EEL 4914C are Dr. Lei Wei, HEC---418; and Dr. Samuel Richie, HEC 444
+The instructor for EEL 4914C is Dr. Samuel Richie, HEC---444

-Texts: DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGrawHill (chapter 3) 2.
-SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS, Pearson Custom Publishing (3 chapters) Software: Varies by Project, Circuit Simulation Software, Schematic Capture
+Texts: 1.
+DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGraw---Hill (chapter 3)

+2. SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS, Pearson Custom Publishing (3 chapters)

-Software, PCB Software, Matlab, Zeemax, Light Tools, etc.
+Software: Varies by Project, Circuit Simulation Software, Schematic Capture Software, PCB Software, Matlab, Zeemax, Light Tools, etc.